rokwire/rokwire-building-blocks-api/eventservice/README.md

 # Events Building Block

-The goal of the events building block is to provide a set of RESTFul web services to manage events in the Rokwire platform.
+The goal of the Events Building Block is to provide a set of RESTFul web services to manage events in the Rokwire platform.
 This includes adding a new event, retrieving relevant events based on search query, etc.

 ## Setup Environment